 Loss, Sexual Abuse, Alcohol and Drug Addiction, Panic, Phobias, Attachment disorder, Bipolar, Manic depression, Seasonal Affective Disorder (SAD), Postnatal depression, Anorexia nervosa, Binge-eating, Bulimia, Schizophrenia, Rape, Separation and Divorce, Grief, Betrayal, Rejection, Loneliness, Violence, Lack of motivation and Social exclusion.

-Payment is by cash or cheque, either on the day of your session or monthly in advance.
+Payment is by cash, cheque or online banking, either on the day of your session or monthly in advance.